aws/karpenter-provider-aws/website/content/en/preview/upgrade/v1beta1-reference.md

 spec:
   disruption:
     consolidationPolicy: WhenUnderutilized
 ```

-> Note: You currently can’t the `consolidateAfter` field when specifying `consolidationPolicy: WhenUnderutilized`.
+> Note: You currently can’t set the `consolidateAfter` field when specifying `consolidationPolicy: WhenUnderutilized`.
 Karpenter will use a 15s `consolidateAfter` runtime default.

 ### TTLSecondsUntilExpired